FiniteVolumeTransportPhenomena/PyFVTool/README.md

   * Averaging methods (linear, arithmetic, geometric, harmonic, upwind, TVD)
   * Divergence and gradient terms

 PyFVTool is under active development.
 Several test cases have been validated to match analytical solutions.
 More validation is under way, in particular through the use of this toolbox in ongoing research projects.
-There is not much documentation for the code yet (help wanted!).
-The [`./docs/source/notebook-examples/`](docs/source/notebook-examples/) folder is the best place to start.
-It contains annotated Jupyter Notebooks.
-From the examples, it is easy to understand how to set up finite-volume solvers for heat and mass transfer.
+Initial documentation can be found at https://finitevolumetransportphenomena.github.io/PyFVTool/.
+The documentation includes many [examples](https://finitevolumetransportphenomena.github.io/PyFVTool/examples/index.html) in the form of Jupyter notebooks.
+From these examples, it is easy to understand how to set up finite-volume solvers for heat and mass transfer.

 ## Installation